 Few, if any, can hold a candle to Ferrari when it comes to building evocative cars.
 The sight of a prancing horse emblem will rouse the attention of anyone with a heartbeat, and the Ferrari Monza SP1 is possibly one of the best-looking and most exotic machines the company has ever built.
 Forming part of a new special vehicle series called 'Icona', Italian for 'icon', the Monza SP1 is roofless, doesn't come with a windshield or any notable comfort features, and, unlike the McLaren Elva and Aston Martin V12 Speedster, only has one seat.
 But it does come with the factory's most potent 6.5-liter V12 gas engine under the hood producing 799 horsepower, a seven-speed dual-clutch automatic gearbox, and rear-wheel driving, possibly making this one of the best Ferraris ever built.
 In a world slowly being dominated by electric cars, this cutting-edge nod to the heydays of open-top racing is a breath of fresh air.
-Only 499 Monzas - including the two-seater SP2 that we review separately - will be built, and while neither is street-legal in the US, you can bet your bottom dollar that American collectors will be lining up to buy one regardless.
+Only 499 Monzas - including the two-seater SP2 that we review separately - will be built, and while neither is street-legal in the US, you can bet your bottom Dollar American collectors will be lining up to buy one regardless.

 The Monza SP1 is a limited edition super sports car targeted at dedicated collectors.
 Using the underpinnings of the Ferrari 812 Superfast, the stunning bodywork is inspired by classic racing Ferraris like the 1948 166 MM, the 750 Monza, and the 860 Monza.
 Besides the stunning looks, the SP1 is highlighted by its single-seater layout and Ferrari's most powerful naturally-aspirated V12 yet.